Harvard-ATG/CampusResources/README.md

 ===============

 ###Overview
 Resource Finder is a simple framework that allows users to set up a defined set of weblinks and categories, and use filters and search to narrow down search results.
-It was built by two Harvard students, Anne Madoff '15 and Balaji Pandian '15,  to make it easier to find the web resources most useful to students.
+It was built by two Harvard students to make it easier to find the web resources most useful to students.
 It stores a list of URLs and categories in a table, and the UI allows easy and intuitive filter and search.
 It also has a cvs file upload and download capability tomake it easy to update the URLs without having to access the database directly with SQL.

 It is a PHP application using the CodeIgniter framework and sqlite database.